umbrew/stash-pullrequest-jenkins/README.md

 This is not a bullet proof way of encrypt a password, but it’s at least better than storing it as plain text or store the key together with the password.

+##  Upgrade from 1.0.2 to 1.0.3
+Support for simple load balancing against multiple CI servers.
+The only requirement is that all servers share the same user and API token.
+If one CI server fail to process the request it will try the next in the list until tried every server.

+Updated [01-03-2014]

+* Add support for simple load balancing.
+* Disable the feature it posted the job URL as part of the comment because it will point to the wrong job in most cases

 Updated [02-01-2014]

 * Fixed an issue with null point when computing the encryption key.
 * Upgrade Stash to version 2.8.2

 Flemming Harms